Bryon Russell

 Bryon Demetrise Russell (born December 31, 1970) is an American former professional basketball player.
-During a National Basketball Association (NBA) career that spanned from 1993 to 2006, he played for the Denver Nuggets, Washington Wizards and Los Angeles Lakers and was a key member of the Utah Jazz, helping them reach back-to-back NBA finals appearances in 1997 and 1998.
+During a National Basketball Association (NBA) career that spanned 13 seasons, he played for the Denver Nuggets, Washington Wizards and Los Angeles Lakers and was a key member of the Utah Jazz, helping them reach back-to-back NBA finals appearances in 1997 and 1998.
 Russell also played for the Hollywood Fame and Long Beach Breakers of the American Basketball Association (ABA).
 He finished his career with the Los Angeles Lightning of the International Basketball League (IBA), winning a championship in 2009.

 NBA career

 Russell began playing basketball at San Bernardino High School.
 After playing three years of college basketball with Long Beach State University, Russell was drafted forty-fifth overall in the 1993 NBA draft by the Utah Jazz.
 A renowned defender throughout his career, Russell often guarded the best player from opposing teams.
 From 1997 to 2000, he played in every regular-season game for the Jazz.
 He went to back-to-back NBA Finals with the Jazz in 1997 and 1998, but lost to the Chicago Bulls each time.
 Russell had arguably his best season with the Jazz in the 1999–2000 season, when he averaged 14.1 points and 5.2 rebounds per game.
 In 2001, Russell participated in the Three-Point Contest during all-star weekend.
 After playing nine seasons for the Jazz, Russell signed with the Washington Wizards as a free agent for the 2002–2003 season.
 Russell then signed with the Los Angeles Lakers as a free agent for the 2003–2004 season and made it to the 2004 NBA Finals but lost to the Detroit Pistons.
 He then signed with the Denver Nuggets as a free agent and played with them from 2004 to 2006.
 He was a part of the Seattle SuperSonics roster for a brief time in 2006 after being traded by the Nuggets but never appeared in a game for them.

 Russell's alma mater, Long Beach State University, retired his jersey in 2010.